The Best Robot Vacuum For Hardwood Floors & Carpets: Neato D7 Connected vs Roomba 960 Comparison

 |Good for Carpet||yes||yes|

 |Warranty||12 months||12 months|

 Neato D7 Connected.
 Quick look

 The robot equipped with the Spiral Combo brush that was designed for multi-flooring surfaces.
-With the powerful motor and a side brush the Spiral Combo handles pet hair, dust and dirt with ease.
-The robot performs well either on bare floor and carpeting surface.
+With the powerful motor and a side brush, the Spiral Combo handles pet hair, dust, and dirt with ease.
+The robot performs well either on a floor and carpeting surface.
 Long cleaning time covers an average house on one charge.

 Because of the compatibility with smart devices, Neato can be controlled via voice commands or the app.
-All the robots from Neato have recharge & resume feature so the robot clean a floor, go back to recharge and resume its cleaning session in case it didn't finish.
+All the robots from Neato have recharge & resume feature, so the robot cleans a floor, go back to recharge and resume its cleaning session in case it didn't finish.

 - Thanks to its long runtime it covers about 5000ft2 / 460m2

 - Strong suction power, side brush, and Spiral Combo brush picks pet hair, dust, and dirt from carpets